See what drives us forward from our team to our values.

 The problem with the first approach is that it’s extremely difficult, very expensive, and administratively burdensome.
 The more employees you have, the harder it gets – no one likes keeping track of receipts.

-The second approach is less time-consuming but still administratively complex, still involves tax withholding, and still leaves open the possibility that you will under-reimburse some employees and violate a labor code.
+The second approach is less time-consuming but still administratively complex.
+This method still involves tax withholding and still leaves open the possibility that you will under-reimburse some employees and violate a labor code.

 The third approach, FAVR, is administratively complex as well, but it is the best approach.
-FAVR is considered the gold standard for not just California vehicle reimbursement but ALL vehicle reimbursement: transparent, based on actual data, and defensible.
+FAVR is considered the gold standard for not just California vehicle reimbursement but ALL vehicle reimbursement.
+This mehtod is transparent, based on actual data, and defensible.

 Why FAVR car allowances are the best California vehicle reimbursement

-Because a FAVR reimbursement uses vehicle and geographic data to provide quantifiable payments, it fully complies with even the strictest state labor laws.
+FAVR reimbursement uses vehicle and geographic data to provide quantifiable payments.
+As a result FAR allowances fully comply with even the strictest state labor laws.

 Operating a FAVR program cost-effectively often requires a third-party partner like mBurse.
 But the advantage is, you don’t have to devote administrative resources to matching employee expense data with reimbursements.